mtellal/matcha/README.md

 ### Normal Configuration

 Set the env file in `./backend/.env`: </br>
-When an user register, this mail address sent a confirmation link to the user's address.
-By default it uses `gmail` so you need to set a valid gmail account.
+When an user register, this mail address sent a confirmation link to the user's address. </br> This project uses *gmail*, `MAIL_ADDRESS` is the gmail address but `MAIL_PASSWORD` need to be a 16 char *app password* from gmail, you can generate one [here](https://myaccount.google.com/apppasswords)
 ```
 MAIL_ADDRESS=
 MAIL_PASSWORD=
 ```
 > You can bypass the signup process by running `npm run createUser` script or making a customized request to `http://matcha.mezyann.fr/user/signup?fakeUser=true` </br>

-In the signup process a city is asked from the user.
-The project uses [locationiq](https://fr.locationiq.com/) API.
+In the signup process a city is asked to geolocate the user, it can be done manually or automatically from the latitude and longitude.
+To make this second option available you need to set a [locationiq](https://fr.locationiq.com/) API Key.
 ```
 LOCATIONIQ_API_KEY=
 ```